CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Experiments

 To verify the superiority of our proposed ATME and CDCP over existing token pruning and channel pruning methods, we conduct experiments on ImageNet with only compressing tokens, channels, and both.
 Following \cite{wang2022vtc}, we introduce two state-of-the-art token pruning methods, \ie, EViT~\cite{liang2022not} and LFE~\cite{wang2022vtc}, and two state-of-the-art channel pruning methods, \ie, NViT~\cite{yang2021nvit} and LFS~\cite{wang2022vtc}, on DeiT-Small, as baselines for ATME and CDCP, respectively.
 When compressing both tokens and channels, we select better token pruning baseline method, \ie, LFE~\cite{wang2022vtc} and better channel pruning baseline method, \ie, LFS~\cite{wang2022vtc} for combinations.
 Results of compared baselines are borrowed from \cite{wang2022vtc} directly.
-For fair comparison, we employ our method with the same training setting as \cite{wang2022vtc}.
+For fair comparison, we employ the same training setting as \cite{wang2022vtc}.

 As shown in \Cref{tab:atme-cdcp}, our ATME outperforms EViT by 0.4\% Top-1 accuracy under the same FLOPs reduction.
 Compared with LFE, our ATME achieves significantly faster inference speed while obtaining comparable accuracy.
 For channel pruning, our CDCP can outperform NViT and LFS by 0.9\% and 0.4\% accuracy gains, respectively.
 When compressing both tokens and channels, our joint compression method is still superior to other combinations, \ie, ATME+LFS, LFE+CDCP, and LFE+LFS.
-These experimental results well show the superiority of our ATME and CDCP over other methods.
+Overall, our ATME and CDCP show their effectiveness compared with other token pruning and channel pruning methods, respectively.